fabianlischka/InfoSec101/p1-InfoSec101.md

 - Set an expiry date in, say 2 years
     - this allows you to retire the key automatically when you lose the private key
     - you can always extend your key, or upload a new one
-- Avoid sending very similar messages with only small changes, re-using greeting and signature, etc.
-    - the Nazi's Enigma was broken faster because every message ended with "Heil Hitler"
 - Beware of drafts stored in clear text on the mail server.
     - either enable "encrypt drafts", or go off-line while composing sensitive emails
 - Note: anyone can upload keys to keyservers, so you cannot trust that any key you download actually belongs to the individual listed in the key.
 You should therefore verify with the individual owner the full key fingerprint of their key.
 You should do this verification in real life or over the phone.